Coldinthehead/FIlterDM/readme.md

 ## Feedback, Bug Report, Suggestions :
 [Discord](https://discord.gg/eNpwSm52Ke)

 ### This software is not related to GGG by any mean.
-All in game assets claimed by GGG.
+All assets from Path of Exile 2 claimed by GGG.